witchcrafters/witchcraft/README.md

 # Witchcraft
-A monoid, functor, applicative, and monad library
+A monoid, functor, applicative, monad, and arrow library

 ## Installation